isabella232/openpass.eclipse.org/README.md

 The [openpass.eclipse.org](https://openpass.eclipse.org) website is generated with [Hugo](https://gohugo.io/documentation/).

+This project is a work in progress.
+We are migrating the [current website](https://openpass.eclipse.org) to Hugo.

 The rise of advanced driver assistance systems and partially automated driving functions leads to the need of virtual simulation to assess these systems and their effects.

 [![Build Status](https://travis-ci.org/eclipsefdn/openpass.eclipse.org.svg?branch=master)](https://travis-ci.org/eclipsefdn/openpass.eclipse.org)